kiwiaddo/crossways-documents/content/docs/transistion-to-school-policy.md

 8. Nurturing confidence and trust promotes children’s courage, interest in and tolerance of unfamiliar experiences.
 9. Kaiako work towards establishing warm, secure relationship with child and whānau, ensuring opportunity to develop close, responsive and trusting relationships with consistent caregivers who know the child well.
 10. Kaiako and Crossways committee work to build the membership of the child and their whānau into the community by helping the child and their whānau to contribute to and connect with the routines, rituals and artefacts of this place.
-11. We seek to ensure there is connectedness in learning and experiences for the child between this learning community and the next.
+11. We seek to ensure there is continuity in learning and experiences for the child between this learning community and the next.

 **References**
 Education (Early Childhood Services) Regulations 2008